4 financial considerations for women

 4. Prepare to potentially live longer

-Women live an average of five years longer than men, according to the Centers for Disease Control and Prevention.3 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.
+Women live an average of 5.9 years longer than men, according to the Centers for Disease Control and Prevention.3 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.

 What you can do: With an advisor, consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
 Growth-oriented investments often include stocks, while guaranteed and stable income sources include: